Robelyn Garcia

-Robelyn Annette Garcia (born September 16, 1965, in Phoenix, Arizona) is a former collegiate All-American and professional All-Star basketball player.
-Garcia currently resides in Scottsdale, Arizona.
+Robelyn Annette Garcia (born September 16, 1965) is a former collegiate All-American and professional All-Star basketball player.
 She was the Big Six Championship Game MVP on the Kansas Crusaders of the Women's Basketball Association (WBA).
-Garcia was inducted into The Black Archives of Mid-America WBA Hall of Fame on February 22, 2020.
-Robelyn, nicknamed "Robbie" by her Junior College coach, also led the nation in scoring while playing at Dodge City Community College where she was inducted into the Athletic Hall of Fame.
+Garcia was inducted into the Black Archives of Mid-America WBA Hall of Fame on February 22, 2020.
+Robelyn, nicknamed "Robbie" by her junior college coach, also led the nation in scoring while playing at Dodge City Community College where she was inducted into the Athletic Hall of Fame.

 High school

-Garcia played at five different prep schools; she had a high scoring game of 56 points while playing six-on-six basketball in Oklahoma.
-Robelyn also played two years for Wichita East High School and was an All-State Player at Elkhart High School in Elkhart, Kansas where she led her team in scoring.
-She played on two All-Star teams her Senior-year including the Kansas vs Texas All-Star Challenge.
+Garcia played at five different high schools; she had a high scoring game of 56 points while playing six-on-six basketball in Oklahoma.
+She also played two years for Wichita East High School and was an all-state player at Elkhart High School in Elkhart, Kansas, where she led her team in scoring.
+Garcia played on two All-Star teams her senior year including the Kansas vs Texas All-Star Challenge.
 In addition, she was the leading scorer in The Boot Hill High School All-State game in 1983.

-Garcia also played softball, soccer, volleyball, ran cross country and track and field in prep school.
+Garcia also played softball, soccer, volleyball, ran cross country and track and field in high school.